xuankimtran/docs-1/pages/katalon-analytics/docs/view-test-cases.md

 <img src="https://raw.githubusercontent.com/katalon-studio/docs-images/master/katalon-analytics/docs/view-test-cases/stale-test-case.png" width=100% alt="stale test cases">

-You can see the list of Test Cases which are out-dated or no longer maintained.
+You can see the list of Test Cases which are outdated or no longer maintained.

 You can review these Test Cases to decide whether they need to be updated.